Bow Hunting: Complete Guide for Beginners

 What is the main difference between rifle hunting and bow hunting?

-The bow does not make a bang when shooting an arrow.
-There is a soft “plop”, which is alien to the game at this short distance and sometimes causes it to jump off.
-If sows are eating and not quietly, it may well be that they cannot hear the arrow shot at all.
+The bow does not produce a loud bang when shooting an arrow; instead, there is a soft “plop” sound that is unfamiliar to game animals at such short distances and may sometimes cause them to jump.
+If sows are feeding and making noise, they might not hear the sound of the arrow being shot at all.

 How effective is bow hunting compared to other methods?